MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/localizable-manifest-items.md

 ---
-Description: Contains a list of all the items in the manifest that you can localize.
+description: Contains a list of all the items in the manifest that you can localize.
 Search.Product: eADQiWindows 10XVcnh
 title: Localizable manifest items in Windows 8 ms.assetid: 5953e142-709a-4340-854b-bedfb79b8443